espocrm/documentation/docs/administration/layout-manager.md

 The detail view for quick create, quick view and quick edit forms.

+### Bottom Panels

+Since 5.9.0 version.

+Relationship panels and Stream panel displayed on the detail view at the bottom.
+Panels can be re-ordered.

+Parameters are listed below.

+#### Style

+The color of the panel.

+#### Sticked

+The panel will be sticked to the previoud panel w/o a gap.

+#### Conditions making panel visible

+Dynamic-logic conditions that determine whether the panel is visible.

 ### Search Filters

 The list of fields available in the list view to search by.